Tel: 01423 532 600 | email@example.com

 Marilyn Stowe is the Senior Partner at Stowe Family Law LLP.
 The Times has described her as one of the most formidable and sought after divorce lawyers in the UK”, and The Daily Telegraph calls her “a force of nature”.
 With more than 30 years’ experience handling divorce cases and family law proceedings, Marilyn’s particular speciality is in cases where substantial assets are involved.

 Stowe Family Law LLP was founded by Marilyn in Leeds in 1982, and has grown to become the UK’s largest specialist family law firm.
-Stowe Family Law LLP now has nine offices in London, Yorkshire, Hampshire, Hertfordshire and the North West.
+Stowe Family Law LLP now has ten offices in London, Yorkshire, Hampshire, Hertfordshire, Kent and the North West.

 Marilyn was one of the first of a selected group of solicitors, barristers and former judges to qualify as a Family Law Arbitrator in February 2012.
 She is a member of the Chartered Institute of Arbitrators, and a member of the panel on the Forum of Family Arbitrators.
 In 1998 Marilyn was appointed by the Law Society as the first Chief Assessor and Chief Examiner of its Family Law Panel.
 Appointed as Chief Assessor and Chief Examiner of the Advanced Tier in 2001, she remains a member of the Technical Board.
 Marilyn is a fellow of the International Academy of Matrimonial Lawyers, and a member of the Law Commission’s advisory group on matrimonial property.